StrangeBeeCorp/docs/docs/flow/operations/security-maintenance.md

 ### CVE in Temporal

-For a minor patch without a schema change, edit `docker-compose.yml` to bump the Temporal image tag and digest, then restart:
+For a minor patch without a schema change, edit `docker-compose.yml` to bump the `temporalio/server` and `temporalio/admin-tools` image tags and digests to the same version, then restart:

 ```bash
 docker compose up -d temporal